margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for architecture and sketching
 * Grateful to fact check and identify the Truth online and listen to the experts
 * Grateful for architecture and that any house can be made new and fresh and amazing
+* Grateful for the lemonade stand and what the little kids are learning through entrepreneurship

 <br>